 The 4 month sleep regression is tough, there are no two ways about it!
 It is a rough couple of months as your baby adjusts to the massive changes happening in their brain.
 Luckily, there are ways through this tricky phase and ways to minimise the sleep impact on your baby and your whole family.
-The best place to start is with our comprehensive Sleep Programs.
+The best place to start is with our award-winning Sleep Programs.

 "I have been following your program now for three weeks and the difference in my little boy who is 5 months old is amazing, we have a structured day with a morning nap and afternoon nap both in his cot and a bedtime of 7pm.
 And this week he has started to sleep through the night.
 I feel more relaxed and have time to catch up on things that before I couldn't do as he just catnapped for 20 minutes at a time.
 Thank you so much you saved my sanity.
 Xxx" - Vicky

 Spencer, J A et al. “White noise and sleep induction.”
 Archives of disease in childhood vol. 65,1 (1990): 135-7. doi:10.1136/adc.65.1.135